 Montreal was quite a lovely place!
 Montreal is what is considered a walking city, you can really see a lot just by walking around or renting a bike to ride around in.
 There weren’t many places where we had a burning desire to visit that required us to have to had rent a car as most places were quite accessible by public transit (or just walking if it wasn’t raining).
 We had joked that it was why everyone looked so thin and fit – Montreal has such amazing bike baths and multi-purpose paths that it really helps to keep the community healthy and active.
 If you’re looking for fun then Montreal’s got it.
 Hopefully on my next trip, I get to spend more than 4 days in Montreal.

-Other articles on Montreal
+More Posts on Montreal

 Why You Need To Visit the Montreal Markets